-In May 2019, to enhance the effectiveness of the discussion between the two countries, Japan requested for a consultation based on the WTO Dispute Settlement Understanding regarding the items that may violate GATT Article II.
+In May 2019, to enhance the effectiveness of the discussion between the two countries, Japan requested for a consultation based on the WTO Dispute Settlement Understanding regarding the items that may violate Article II of GATT.
 However, the consultation with India did not solve the problem.